 Posted by Brent Wilson on 8/31/2016 to Pruning Tips

-Not only are Knock Out Roses the most disease-free roses in the world, they are easy to care for in every other way.
-Pruning Knock Out Roses is very easy.
+Not only are Knock Out Roses among the most disease-free roses in the world, they are easy to care for in every other way.
+Pruning Knock Out Roses is not absolutely necessary, but in our experience they benefit from it and it's very easy to do!

 Late Winter Pruning

-Knock Out Roses should be pruned heavily in late winter or very early spring, when plants are dormant without leaves or just when new leaves begin to emerge.
+Knock Out Roses can be pruned heavily in late winter or very early spring.
+This pruning ensures plants will have a good habit and even more healthy blooms throughout the season.
+This hard pruning can be done while plants are still dormant in later winter or just when you begin to see new leaves begin to emerge.
 At this time, cut the shrub back to about 12-18" above the ground.
-This ensures that the plant will have a good habit and healthy blooms throughout the season.

 When pruning, make your cut just above an outward-facing leaf bud.
 The leaf bud is not the thorn but a small protrusion from which will grow a new leaf or branch.
-I've found that pruning just above an outward-facing bud will promote a wider, bushier rose bush, rather than a taller, leggier plant when cuts are made above an inward facing bud.
+We've found that pruning just above an outward-facing bud will promote a wider, bushier rose bush.

 Cease pruning about 45 to 60 days before the average first frost date in your area.